Leclerc wins as both Red Bulls retire

 Charles Leclerc won a close battle with Red Bull's Max Verstappen before taking a classy victory as Ferrari took a one-two in a dramatic season-opening Bahrain Grand Prix.

-Leclerc and Verstappen staged a thrilling wheel-to-wheel dice for a couple of laps after their first pit stops, swapping places five times in two laps before Leclerc moved ahead.
+Leclerc and Verstappen staged a thrilling wheel-to-wheel dice after their first pit stops, swapping places five times in two laps before Leclerc moved ahead.

 The closing laps were packed with drama, with a safety car period and then reliability problems forcing Verstappen's retirement promoting Carlos Sainz to second.